 Armed with the background on the situation, schedule a meeting with the person behind the gossip.
 Make it a confidential meeting – in your office or even off-site so that others won’t overhear the conversation.
 Try to get to the reason for the gossip.
 You may find that there’s some resentment towards the other person for many reasons or something happened to cause a misunderstanding.
 Whatever the cause, be and talk through the issue but be firm in communicating that the gossip has to stop because it undermines the team spirit and even hurts your business.
 If necessary, let the person know that the continued behavior could lead to dismissal.

 Include a discussion about gossip at one of your team meetings.
 Talk about what’s acceptable when it comes to talking about other team members or business operations.
 Be clear, however, that negative gossip hurts an organization.
 Encourage people to address each other directly if there is a problem.

 Head off Gossip

 Sometimes gossip starts because employees are feeling uncertain about things going on at your spa or massage practice.
-Avoid gossip about possible layoffs, a decline in revenue or a possible merger or sale of the business by keeping your team in the loop so they have no cause to feel uncertain about their jobs and in turn resort to gossip.
+Avoid gossip about possible layoffs, a decline in revenue, or a possible merger or sale of the business by keeping your team in the loop.
+Hence, they have no cause to feel uncertain about their jobs and, in turn, resort to gossip.